Rafik Bouderbal

+Personal life

+Rafik Bouderbal was born in Lyon.
+His family is originally from the Bab Ezzouar district of Algiers.
+He holds both French and Algerian nationalities.

 Club career

-Bouderbal was born in Lyon.
 On 20 January 2009, Bouderbal signed a two and a half year professional contract with Lorient.

 ES Sétif

 On 30 September 2009, Bouderbal was loaned out to Algerian club ES Sétif until the end of the season.
 On 6 November 2009, he made his league debut for ES Sétif in a league game against USM El Harrach, coming as a substitute in the 55th minute.
 On 25 December 2009, he scored his first goal for the club in a cup game against US Doucen.
 Bouderbal made a total of 8 league appearances, scoring 1 goal, during his loan period with the club.

 Lyon-Duchère (Sporting Club Lyon)

-Bouderbal moved to AS Lyon-Duchère in 2011, the first of three spells at the club encompassing five seasons (2011–13, 2015–16 and 2019–20, when the team had rebranded as Sporting Club Lyon)..
+Bouderbal moved to AS Lyon-Duchère in 2011, the first of three spells at the club encompassing five seasons (2011–13, 2015–16 and 2019–20, when the team had rebranded as Sporting Club Lyon).
 He made 81 league appearances for the club in total.